cyberwh15ky/Cyberlearn/#5 SecOps Platform.md

 <img width="1919" height="1024" alt="image" src="https://github.com/user-attachments/assets/f75c0c82-47d8-481b-b0b4-0a7cef1b1c05" />
 <img width="1919" height="991" alt="image" src="https://github.com/user-attachments/assets/d9e2511e-287b-4871-b047-88d070230150" />

-**Step 12.** If you head back to your mail box, you should see emails from XSOAR.
+**Step 12.** If you head back to your **mail box**, you should see emails from XSOAR.
 When you reported an email as Phishing, you received a notification from XSOAR acknowledging your action.
 The second email indicates XSOARs finding of the email that you reported as Phishing, and in this case, it is NOT malicious.
 <img width="1919" height="994" alt="image" src="https://github.com/user-attachments/assets/a61fae6a-9b05-4bc2-95f0-49421c71020a" />
 > Re: Phishing Investigation - Gear Up for Your Next Adventure | Spring Collection 2024
 > From Cortex XSOAR